OliverMount/PopulationResponseCurve/README.md

 	    └── V1_90

 	```
-3. Run the pop_decoding.py it would create a decoding folder (this is the results folder) in the level as of the scripts folder.
-The structure  of the decoding folder would be the following
+3. Run the 'pop_decoding.py' script; it will create a 'decoding' folder (this is the results folder) at the same level as the 'scripts' folder.
+The structure of the 'decoding' folder would be the following:

 ```
 .